DeFiCh/defichain.com/content/white-paper.en.md

 - Guarantee: An optional additional amount in DBTC and/or DFI that is locked in the XCX that will provide an extra incentive for a lender as it resolves in either of the following  two outcomes:
   a.
 Released back to the borrower should the BTC amount be paid up before expiry.
   b.
 Release to the lender should the contract expire without the borrower making a payment thereby constituting an extra incentive.
-- Expiry: Time when the contract expires.
-Unlike a PDC, a XCX has a mandatory expiry date.
-If the Guarantee is not paid up, the XCX expires as soon as it matched on the DEX.
+- Expiry: Time when the contract expires, it can be set as a date in the past for immediate settlement, i.e. no lending, but straight-out swap.
 - Native token address: Address to send BTC to for executing the contract.

 #### First Example: